jwnichols3/s3-batch-ops-restore-copy/README.md

 python restore-check.py --inventory_file inventory-test-100.csv --batchname batch01
 ```

+### Batch01 only checking the last 100 objects.

 This checks the last 100 objects.

 ```
 python restore-check.py --inventory_file inventory-test-100.csv --batchname batch01 --last 100
 ```

+## TODO Items

+* Read the inventory from an S3 object.
+* Read the inventory from a file/object that is gzipped